Becoming Your Own Boss

 After you have decided that you want to be in business, you face the problem of money.
 How much money will it take to start your new business?
 How much operating capital will you need?

 There are business plan guidelines available to help you put together a very good estimate of your start-up and continuing capital requirements.
-A business plan will provide information of your proposed venture to lenders, investors, and suppliers to demonstrate how you plan to use their money, and to establish a basis for credibility of your project.
+A business plan will provide information on your proposed venture to lenders, investors, and suppliers to demonstrate how you plan to use their money and to establish a basis for the credibility of your project.

 It is recommended that you become well acquainted with your local bank, as it will probably be the main outside source of capital.

 All the above information should be helpful to you as you think about establishing your new business.
 Remember, it never hurts to gain more knowledge in your business area.
 Few businesses have gone broke because the owner knew too much about his/her business.